Kotlin/dokka/docs/README.md

-# docs
+# Dokka documentation

-This module contains documentation for Dokka that is deployed to [kotlinlang.org](https://kotlinlang.org/)
+This folder contains the Dokka documentation that is available on [kotlinlang.org](https://kotlinlang.org/).

-Documentation format is basically markdown with some DSL that is used internally at JetBrains.
+Our documentation is written in  Markdown format with some domain specific language (DSL) that is used at JetBrains.

 ## Project structure

-* `dokka.tree` represents Table of Contents
+This project contains:
+* A `topics` directory,  which contains our documentation in Markdown format.
+* A `dokka.tree` file, that describes the site navigation structure.
-* `vars.list` contains variables that you can use throughout documentation
+* A `vars.list` file, that contains a list of variables that you can use throughout documentation.
-* `topics` directory contains documentation topics themselves

-## DSL
+## DSL guide

+This section explains what DSL you can use to create different document elements.

 ### Title

-Each page must have a title.
-By default, this title is used in ToC as well.
+To declare the title of your document:

 ```text
 [//]: # (title: Name of topic)
 ```

+Every document must have a title.
+By default, this title is used in the side menu.

-Note that title is basically a level 1 header, and it has to be the only one.
-So all other headers within topics must be at least level 2, otherwise sidebar navigation may not work as expected.
+As the title is a level 1 header, it must be the only level 1 header in your document.
+All other headers within your document must be at least level 2, otherwise the side menu may not work as expected.

 ### Notes

+To add a note:

 ```text
 > This is a simple note